-A Questionnaire dealing with the Design Registration in India titled “SPECIAL TOPICS for Design Committee of APAA 2013” deals with certain aspects related to GUI Protection in India under Designs Act, 2000.
-In the same article it was explicitly mentioned at Question 3-2:
+A Questionnaire dealing with the Design Registration in India titled “SPECIAL TOPICS for Design Committee of APAA 2013” deals with certain aspects related to GUI Protection in India under the Designs Act, 2000.
+In the same article it was explicitly mentioned in Question 3-2:

 “What matters should an applicant/attorney be aware of when preparing or drafting an application request and drawings of a design for a visual image, graphical user interface (GUI) or icon shown on an image display of a tablet computer and a smartphone to be submitted at your national Office under your Design Law?

 “Under Section 6 of the Act, a design may be registered in respect of any or all the articles comprised in a prescribed class of article.
 Under Section 2(a) “article” means any article of manufacture or any substance, artificial, or partly artificial and partly natural; and includes any part of an article capable of being made and sold separately.

 In the circumstances, the Applicant/Attorney must ascertain that the visual image, GUI, or icon is shown on an image display of a tablet computer or smartphone must be an article capable of being made and sold separately.
 Alternatively, an application for registration of a design can be made in respect of a tablet computer or a smartphone bearing the visual image GUI or Icon shown on an image display thereof.
 In such a case the application and each of the representations should be endorsed with a brief statement that novelty resides in the visual image, GUI or icon is shown on an image display of a tablet computer or a smartphone as the case may be (Rule 12).”